Vinicamilotti/next-trpc-jwtauth-prisma-tailwind-boilerplate/README.md

-# DM Tools
-This is a tool for dungeon masters to optmize their workflow while preparing and running Dungeons & Dragons sessions.
+# Boilerplate for a tRPC next app with Prisma, Tailwind and JWT Authentication